harishb2006/Ecommerce-Follow-Along/README.md

     -Users need to log in to place orders or see their personal data.
     -It keeps the app secure by verifying users' identities.

+## Milestone 2:
+I created a two files one is frontend and another backend , in frontend i have created cra in that login page i done , its navigate using react router I installed tailwind css for styling .